phunlh2001/phunlh2001/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Hung Phu
 ================================================================================================================================

-I am a Web Developer
+I am a Backend Developer
 -------------

-* 🌍  I'm based in Dong Thap, Vietnam
+* 🌍  I'm based in Can Tho, Vietnam
 * ✉️  You can contact me at [phunlh2001@gmail.com](mailto:phunlh2001@gmail.com)
-* 🧠  I'm learning Docker / Linux
+* 🧠  I'm learning .NET Blazor
 * ⚡  I love to code and research best practices related to my major so that I can optimize my code performance.
 I really care about the user experience and the safety of users when using the product.
 In addition, I also like to read books and listen to audio about the history/culture of countries.
 I also enjoy playing games with my friends in my free time.
 And write the blog to improve me day by day.

 <a href="https://www.github.com/phunlh2001" target="_blank" rel="noreferrer"><img